Guide to Nonprofit Organizations in Pensacola

 • Manna Food Bank– Manna Food is a local, grassroots nonprofit organization dedicated to fighting hunger in Escambia & Santa Rosa Counties.

-• Ascension Sacred Heart Foundation– The SHF is dedicated to developing funds to support the many different missions of the Sacred Heart Health System ministry and has a long-standing tradition of meeting the physical, emotional, and spiritual needs of patients.
+• Ascension Sacred Heart Foundation – The Sacred Heart Foundation is dedicated to developing funds to support the many different missions of the Sacred Heart Health System ministry and has a long-standing tradition of meeting the physical, emotional, and spiritual needs of patients.

-• Health & Hope Clinic– We are a comprehensive, volunteer-based healthcare clinic that provides access to primary care doctors, specialists, medications, diagnostic testing, laboratory, and patient education.
+• Health & Hope Clinic– A comprehensive, volunteer-based healthcare clinic that provides access to primary care doctors, specialists, medications, diagnostic testing, laboratory, and patient education.

 • Pace Center for Girls – Pace provides girls and young women an opportunity for a better future through education, counseling, training, and advocacy.